StrangeOne101/PKMN-Shiny-Counter/README.md

 Built on an old version of Chrome.
 It used to have the Alt + C (count) keybind to make it count up, but it doesn't work on modern chrome.
 Will need to be updated for the modern chrome extension format

 <p align="center"><img src="img/example.png" height=499 width=297 /></p>

+# Forks
+Feel free to fork and update.
+Will review any PRs to this if anyone decides to update it before me